acerbilab/pyvbmc/README.md

 4. From the `pyvbmc` folder, run: `pip install -e .`
 5. Install Jupyter notebook: `conda install jupyter`

-If the list of requirements changes, you only need to rerun `pip install -e .`.
+If the list of requirements subsequently changes, you will only need to rerun `pip install -e .`.

 ### `gpyreg` package